ShakthiNR/is-empty/README.md

-# is-empty-value
+# is-empty
 ## Function to check the input is non-empty

-is-empty-value is a package used to check if value is empty or not.
+is-empty is a package used to check if value is empty or not.
 It returns 'true' if the value empty (ie., 'null', 'undefined', '', '{}', '[]') and 'false' otherwise.
 Note: 0, false, [""] are considered as non-empty value.
 Both primitive and non-primitive values are checked.

 ## Features
 - Import a package, pass value as argument,